 Exocrine component.
 This component is made up of ducts with small sacs called acini at the end.
 It produces specialized proteins called enzymes that are released into the small intestine to help the body digest and break down food, particularly fats.

-A pancreatic neuroendocrine tumor can be either benign or cancerous.
-A pancreatic neuroendocrine tumor may also be classified as either functioning or nonfunctioning.
-The cells in a functioning pancreatic neuroendocrine tumor produce hormones that cause specific symptoms.
-A nonfunctioning pancreatic neuroendocrine tumor does not cause hormonal symptoms.
-Most pancreatic neuroendocrine tumors are nonfunctioning.
+A pancreas NET may be classified as either “functional” or “non-functional.”
+The cells in a functional pancreas NET make and release measurable amounts of hormones and other substances that cause symptoms.
+A non-functional pancreas NET either does not release substances or does not release enough substances to cause symptoms.
+Most pancreas NETs are non-functional.
 Because of a lack of symptoms, these tumors are usually diagnosed at a more advanced stage.

-There are 5 major classifications of functioning pancreatic neuroendocrine tumors.
+There are 5 major classifications of functional pancreas NETs.
 These types are based on the hormone that the cells normally make.
-However, some tumors can make 2 or more of these hormones at the same time.
+Some tumors can make 1 or more of these hormones at the same time.

 Insulinoma.
 This type of tumor makes too much insulin, causing hypoglycemia, also known as low blood sugar.
 An insulinoma is more likely to be noncancerous.
-Only 10% become cancerous.
+About 10% become cancerous.

 Glucagonoma.
-A glucagonoma is a pancreatic neuroendocrine tumor that makes too much of the hormone glucagon.
+A glucagonoma is a pancreas NET that makes too much of the hormone glucagon.
 Unlike an insulinoma, a glucagonoma causes hyperglycemia, a condition where there is too much sugar in the blood.